AniketSharma24/AniketSharma24/README.md

 ### Hi 👋🏻 My name is Aniket
-I'm a Frontend Engineer with over 4 years of experience that specializes in creating wonderful online experiences and producing code that is both efficient and optimized.
+I'm a Frontend Engineer with 5+ years of experience that specializes in creating wonderful online experiences and producing code that is both efficient and optimized.

 * I have a solid experience in front-end development with Angular and ReactJS
 * I am proficient at building Single Page apps using open-source frameworks and libraries such as Angular and ReactJS